Owellz/Multiple-Regression-Project/README.md

 regr = linear_model.LinearRegression()
 regr.fit(X, y)

-## inserting the call out into prdeictedprice as the targeted out to predict on.
+## inserting the call out into predictedprice as the targeted out to predict on.
 predictedprice = regr.predict([[5500, 2, 2, 2, 1, 1, 1, 0, 1, 0, 0]])
 print(predictedprice)

 RESULT: 6,245,060

 -- To evaluate the model using R-squared, you need to first split the data into training and testing sets, fit the model on the training set, and then -- use it to make predictions on the test set.
 You can then calculate the R-squared value for the predictions and compare it to the R-squared value for a -- simple baseline model.
-Here's an example of how you can do this:

 import pandas as pd
 from sklearn import linear_model